alvarojbrz/100-pandas/README.md

 ### This notebook is inspired by 100 Pandas Puzzles, from Alex Riley
 ### [Puzzles Source notebook](https://github.com/ajcr/100-pandas-puzzles/blob/master/100-pandas-puzzles.ipynb)

-Here, I come up with my on answears to the some very interesting problems using primarly Pandas, Data Cleaning and Data Visualization.
+Here, I come up with my own answears to the some very interesting problems using primarly Pandas, Data Cleaning and Data Visualization.

 The exercises are loosely divided in sections.
 Each section has a difficulty rating; these ratings are subjective, of course, but should be a seen as a rough guide as to how elaborate the required solution needs to be.